HegrJan/BlindGD77/docs/readme.txt

 10. On the GD77S, you could not modify the very last channel in the zone, if you attempted to, a new channel would be added instead of modifying the last one.
 11. When modifying a channel on the GD77S, we now maintain the name rather than overwriting it.
 We only overwrite if adding a new channel.
 12. If a zone on the GD77S has more than 16 channels, you could not previously rename channels above 16.
 This has been fixed.
+13. Added ability to insert a pause in a DTMF  contact.
+Add a P in the code field of a DTMF contact where you want a  half second pause.
+(On radios with a keypad, remember you can  toggle the keypad between  alpha numeric and numeric/DTMF mode with SK2+right.)

 Please note!
 You will need to update your voice prompts.
 This will not overwrite your custom voice prompts.
 22 February 2022